 - Lost wages.
 Relatives may also recover the decedent's lost wages.
 The amount of lost wages would equal the amount of money that the decedent would have earned from the time of the accident until the victim's death.
 In other words, if your loved one died a week after the accident after spending that amount of time in the hospital, then lost wages would amount to what your loved one would have earned in a week.
 In addition, you can also sue for the value of money that your loved one would have earned over the remainder of his or her lifetime were it not for the premature death.

 - Funeral and burial expenses.
 The court will undoubtedly require the negligent party to pay for your loved one's funeral expenses.

 Not just any relative can sue for wrongful death.
-Typically, wrongful death damages can be awarded to the surviving spouse, minor children, and parents of minor children.Contact the Law Offices of Stephen Bilkis & Associates
+Typically, wrongful death damages can be awarded to the surviving spouse, minor children, and parents of minor children.Contact Stephen Bilkis & Associates